-My weekend getaway to Sarasota really changed my mind.
+I will say my weekend getaway to Sarasota really changed my mind.
 (Add it to the list of Florida cities I’ve underestimated, sorry Lakeland and Dunedin!)
-Sarasota is such a beautiful area, and I can’t wait to tell you why Sarasota is officially one of my favorite day trips from Tampa in this visitors guide!
-I’m spilling where to stay, where to eat, and some fun things to do in Sarasota.
+Sarasota is such a beautiful area, and I can’t wait to tell you why Sarasota is officially one of my favorite day trips from Tampa and top Florida bachelorette party locations in this visitor’s guide!

 Fun things to do in Sarasota, Florida

 Check out the painted bicycles around the city

 That sounds odd, right?
 What do I mean check out the painted bicycles?
 Well, once you begin walking around Sarasota you may begin to notice some oddly painted and uniquely decorated bicycles in truly random spots.